to-ie/yatzee/README.md

 # yatzee
-A quick and dirty app for keeping yatzee scores
+A quick and dirty app for keeping yatzee scores.
+Very simple app, can only be used by one user at a time.